davelevine/portfolio/data/projects/portfolio.md

 ## Description

-My personal portfolio developed with [Next.js] and [React].
-Certs and Projects sections are written in markdown and rendered with [react-markdown] and [react-syntax-highlighter].
+My personal portfolio developed with Next.js and React.
+Certs and Projects sections are written in markdown and rendered with react-markdown and react-syntax-highlighter.

 ## Key Takeaways